REPOSIDONIA IN THE ARGOSARONIC GULF

 What we have achieved so far:

-In 2022 iSea mapped for the first time the Posidonia meadows around Spetses and Spetsopoula through satellite imagery and data collected through field surveys.
+In 2022 iSea mapped for the first time the Posidonia meadows around Spetses, Spetsopoula and Velopoula through satellite imagery and data collected through field surveys.
 In 2023, the mapping of the meadows was extended to the island of Hydra.

 Despite the fact that the area of meadows in Spetses is quite large, they are affected by fragmentation and degradation in multiple locations.
 The situation is similar in the strait between Spetses and Spetsopoula.
 Finally, in Spetsopoula, although no corresponding anthropogenic pressures were observed, necrosis was observed in many parts of the meadow, leaving the rhizomes of the Posidonia uncovered, which now harbour various species of seasonal vegetation.